 The AAS program is organized around three design studios that focus on residential, retail, workplace, and hospitality spaces.
 Every Interior Design studio is multifaceted, combining interior architecture and decorative arts.
-Students learn the theory and practice of interior design through conceptual explorations of space, sustainability research, and computer-aided design techniques.
+Students learn the theory and practice of interior design through conceptual explorations of space, sustainability research, and study of computer-aided design techniques.
 They discover the power of design to improve people's lives by seeking solutions to global imperatives such as sustainability and economic inequity.

-Internships and external partnerships provide AAS students with opportunities to apply classroom experience in the real-world.
+Internships and external partnerships provide AAS students with opportunities to apply classroom experience in the real world.
 The program often collaborates with nonprofit institutions, in keeping with Parsons' and The New School's commitment to socially engaged design.
-In recent years, teams of AAS Interior Design students, mentored by acclaimed professionals, created inventive rooms for Design Industries Foundation Fighting AIDS (DIFFA) as part of its "Dining by Design" campaign; they made design proposals for a satellite chemotherapy unit for New York's Memorial Sloan-Kettering Cancer Center; and they designed interiors for two townhouses in Brooklyn renovated using green techniques and materials.
+In recent years, teams of AAS Interior Design students, mentored by acclaimed professionals, created inventive rooms for Design Industries Foundation Fighting AIDS (DIFFA) as part of its "Dining by Design" campaign; they made design proposals for a satellite chemotherapy unit for New York's Memorial Sloan-Kettering Cancer Center; and they designed interiors for two townhouses in Brooklyn renovated with green techniques and materials.